Trackunit/developer-hub/sdk-docs/getting-started/creating-a-workspace.md

 ### 1. Run the command below to create an nx workspace for all your Iris Apps:

 ```
-npx create-nx-workspace@15.9.4 --preset=react-monorepo
+npx create-nx-workspace@16.4.1 --preset=react-monorepo
 ```

 ### 2. It should guide you to enter:

 ```
-✔ Repository name                                   · <repository-name>
+✔ Where would you like to create your workspace?    · <repository-name>
 ✔ Application name                                  · <sample-app-name>
-✔ Bundler to be used to build the application       · webpack
+✔ Which bundler would you like to use?              · webpack
 ✔ Default stylesheet format                         · css
-✔ Enable distributed caching to make your CI faster · Yes
+✔ Enable distributed caching to make your CI faster · No
 ```

 ### 3. Go into your NX Workspace folder